zachvaughn/swarm-sim/README.md

 - Extra data collection (centroid velocity, hazard encounters)
 - Parameter testing across multiple configurations

-### Changes from original project foundation
-- CSV export currently uses Python's built-in `csv` module instead of `pandas` as it works fine for this project. `pandas` may still be used later on.
-- `Environment.get_nearest_obstacle()` returns a tuple `(distance, obstacle)` instead of just a float as referenced in the UML Diagram, since the agent's potential field calculation needs a reference to the obstacle itself to compute repulsion direction.
-- Added a `Renderer` class (not in the original UML) to separate visualization logic from simulation logic.
-- `Environment.get_obstacles_within()` was added to support summing repulsion across all nearby obstacles, rather than only the single nearest one.
-- Added a `seed` field to `config.json` and random number generation onto  `np.random.Generator` so simulation runs are reproducible.

 ## Installation
 ### Dependencies
 - Python 3.14.5